Saab has just released the first details of the 9-X BioHybrid, the concept car it will unveil tomorrow at the Geneva motor show.

 Inside the concept shows off a new Saab styling theme aimed to younger shoppers, including "seamless connectivity for nomadic devices," which we're assuming doesn't mean pup tents or camels.
-Three-dimensional displays, a four-seat cabin and a shooting-brake silhouette skew the 9-X concept clearly to the realm of the MINI Cooper
+Three-dimensional displays, a four-seat cabin and a shooting-brake silhouette skew the 9-X concept clearly to the realm of the MINI Cooper, the Volvo C30 and the like.

 The official release from Saab: